Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 5 Januari 2025 05.24.11 UTC
+- WIB: Minggu, 5 Januari 2025 06.22.36 UTC
-- WITA: Minggu, 5 Januari 2025 06.24.11 UTC
+- WITA: Minggu, 5 Januari 2025 07.22.36 UTC
-- WIT: Minggu, 5 Januari 2025 07.24.11 UTC
+- WIT: Minggu, 5 Januari 2025 08.22.36 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: success
+Kategori: inspirational